-- 3. The agriculture sector is at the center of the Rwandan economy and the country's growth strategy is in part based on the expected transformation of the agriculture sector; nevertheless, productivity needs to increase significantly for the sector to continue to be one of the main drivers of growth and real income opportunities.
-82 percent of Rwanda's population live in rural areas, 69 percent of all households are engaged in crop or livestock production, and the sector engages 55 percent of the labor force and almost 80 percent of the female labor force.
-Ranking second in size in the economy, behind the service sector, the agriculture sector dominates Rwanda's exports, accounting for about 50 percent of total exports.
-Farming accounts for 33 percent of all new jobs created in the Rwandan economy and there are high expectations for agriculture to not just provide employment for a growing rural population but also generate higher-quality jobs that will reduce poverty.
-Further, the country very much relies on domestic food production for consumption. - 4.
-The transformation in agriculture needs to build on competition and innovation and achieving higher productivity rates through private sector-led investment and development.
-Productivity remains moderate in Rwanda
+3. The agriculture sector is at the center of the Rwandan economy and the country's growth strategy is in part based on the expected transformation of the agriculture sector; nevertheless, productivity needs to increase significantly for the sector to continue to be one of the main drivers of growth and real income opportunities.
+82 percent of Rwanda's population lives in rural areas, 69 percent of all households are engaged in crop or livestock production, and the sector engages 55 percent of the labor force and almost 80 percent of the female labor force and almost 80 percent of the female labor force accounting for about 50 percent of total exports.
+Farming accounts for 33 percent of all new jobs created in the Rwandan economy and there are high expectations for agriculture to not just provide employment for a growing rural population but also to generate higher-quality jobs that will reduce poverty.
+Further, the country very much relies on domestic food production for consumption.

-1 World Bank national accounts data
+&lt;sup>1 World Bank national accounts data